austral/austral.github.io/_spec/goals.md

 5. **Maintainability.** Leslie Lamport [wrote][lamport]:

    >An automobile runs, a program does not.
 (Computers run, but I’m not
    >discussing them.)
-An automobile requires mainte- nance, a program does
+An automobile requires maintenance, a program does
    >not.
 A program does not need to have its stack cleaned every 10,000
    >miles.
 Its if statements do not wear out through use.
 (Previously undetected
    >errors may need to be corrected, or it might be necessary to write a new but
-   >sim- ilar program, but those are different matters.)
+   >similar program, but those are different matters.)
 An automobile is a
    >piece of machinery, a program is some kind of mathematical expression.

    Working programmers know this is far from reality.
 Bitrot, not permanence, is